srmanikandasriram/ev3-ros/README.md

 + To call the services, a client code is not required.
 Instead run this command in the ros workstation,
 	`$ rosservice call /<service_name> <arg1> <arg2>...<argn>`

+`Note : The headerfiles required to run the ros services provided in this repository are stored in 'headers' directory in 'roslib' in this repository`

 ---